A Partnership Project

 All Library locations are wheelchair accessible.

 Thunder Bay Public Library offers a wide range of materials in alternate formats for customers with visual impairments and physical or learning disabilites.
 Specific materials, including large print, and audiobooks, can be found by searching in the library catalogue by format.
-For further information on electronic formats (e-audio, music, movies, etc..) for the link below.
+Information on electronic formats (e-audio, music, movies, etc.) may be found here.

 Patrons who qualify with visual, physical or other disabilities, may wish to have materials delivered to their place of residence on an on-demand or monthly volunteer service.
-For more information, please consult the link below.
+For more information please click through here.